-5 Using the online learning platform
+5. Using the online learning platform

-The online learning platform will enable your journey throughout the Programme and will act as the central point for Programme updates, access to self-study materials and webinars, and for you to enrol onto your training sessions.
+The online learning platform will enable your journey throughout the programme and will act as the central point to, access to self-study materials and webinars, and for you to enrol onto your training sessions.

-The resources and functionalities sit within six zones: Home, Progress, Learn, Events, Explore, allowing you to:
+The resources and functionalities sit within eight zones: Home, Courses, Events Calendar, Explore, Reports, Engagement Report, Learner's Report, Help & Support allowing you to: